LaithAlz/EstiMap/README.md

 ## Project Overview

 Wondering whether it is time to buy or sell your home?
 Unsure about housing prices in today's turbulent housing market?
-Estimap is here to help!
+EstiMap is here to help!
 Estimap allows a sneak peek into the past and uses AI to make predictive models on future housing prices so you know exactly when the right time would be to sell a home of similar value to yours, or buy a home.
 Whether you are in the market for purchasing, selling, renting, or just browsing luxury homes after a long day of work, we see you, we hear you, and we are here to help you!

 First, enjoy a seamless **login experience** that is primed to securely allow access to your account so you can start browsing!
 We'll take care of the rest.